MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-manage-applications.md

 ### Title of the application tab

-The title of the application tab will the name of the Customer Engagement entity.
+The title of the application tab will the name of the entity.
 For example, dashboard names, Case, Contact, Account names and so on.
 Third-party applications, the name appears as configured by your administrator.

 > [!div class=mx-imgBorder]
 > ![App tab title](../../media/oceh/oceh-app-tab-title.png "App tab title")